aparo/pyes/docs/guide/reference/api/admin-indices-update-settings.rst

 Admin Indices Update Settings
 =============================

-Change specific index level settings.
-The only setting supported is the **index.number_of_replicas** setting allowing to dynamically change the number of replicas an index has.
+Change specific index level settings in real time.

 The REST endpoint is **/_settings** (to update all indices) or **{index}/_settings** to update one (or more) indices settings.
 The body of the request includes the updated settings, for example: